City · Jordan · Middle East Africa

 Best Time to Visit

-The best time to visit Amman is during the spring (March to May) and autumn (September to November) when the weather is mild and pleasant, making it ideal for exploring the city.
-Spring offers blooming landscapes, while autumn provides cooler temperatures and fewer tourists.
-Winter (December to February) is also favorable, with fewer crowds and a chance to experience the city's vibrant cultural scene.
-However, summer (June to August) can be extremely hot, with temperatures often exceeding 30°C (86°F), which may deter some travelers.
-It is important to note that the holy month of Ramadan can affect opening hours for some attractions and restaurants, so plan accordingly.
+The best time to visit Amman is during the shoulder seasons of spring (March to May) and autumn (September to November).
+During these periods, the weather is mild and pleasant, making it ideal for exploring the city's historical sites, markets, and outdoor cafes.
+Summer (June to August) can be extremely hot, with temperatures often exceeding 30°C (86°F), which may deter some travelers.
+Winter (December to February) is cooler but can be rainy, with temperatures ranging from 5°C to 15°C (41°F to 59°F).
+It's also worth noting that local holidays and events can affect travel plans, so checking the local calendar can be beneficial.

 Weather